eclipse-4diac/4diac-fbe/README.md

 Compiling a runtime executable
 ------------------------------

-Builds are executed by ``./compile.sh``.
-For convenience, a Windows ``compile.cmd`` allows single-doubleclick-builds with no console interaction on Windows.
+Builds are executed by `./compile.cmd`.
+This is both, a Linux/Mac shell script and a valid Windows batch file.
+It allows single-doubleclick-builds with no console interaction on Windows.
 If run in this way, all configurations are built (see below).
-The final binaries will be created at ``build/<config-name>/output/bin``.
+The final binaries will be created at `build/<config-name>/output/bin`.

-In order to start over (i.e., to rebuild everything from scratch), delete subdirectory ``build``.
-This should never be needed for simple code or configuration changes.
-However, if you change library recipes in subdirectory ``dependencies``, then such a clean restart may be neccessary.
+By default, all build output is recorded in one log file per package and the console just displays a concise progress report.
+Log files are located in `build/<config-name>/forte.log` and `build/<config-name>/cget/build/*.log`.
+If you want a detailed output of all activities, pass `-v` to `compile.cmd` and you will get verbose build output instead of log files.

+In order to start over, `./clean.cmd` allows quick resetting of your build output.
+If run without arguments, it will trigger rebuilding all 4diac FORTE binaries but not their dependencies.
+Use the `--all` flag to also rebuild dependencies.
+Pass a single config name to just rebuild that config.
+Note that if a rebuild fails without `clean.cmd` but succeeds with it, that is considered a bug: there should never be a reason to clean build output, consider reporting this as a bug.

+In order to override which 4diac FORTE version is built, you can just clone the git branch/commit of your choice into subdirectory `4diac-forte`.
+This will override the shipped version.
+Some provision is made to be compatible with various versions (release, freeze, develop), but there may be compile errors with unusual versions.
+Feel free to ask for help in that case.

 You can also build executables outside the `4diac-fbe` directory.
-In your desired target directory, create a subdirectory `configurations` just like the one in `4diac-fbe` and call `compile.sh`/`compile.cmd` with your target directory as the current working directory.
+In your desired target directory, create a subdirectory `configurations` just like the one in `4diac-fbe` and call `compile.cmd` with your target directory as the current working directory.
 This will create the `build` directory in this location instead of the `4diac-fbe` directory, allowing you to reuse a single 4diac-fbe installation for multiple projects.
 If you want to use a custom 4diac-forte source tree or custom dependencies, you can add `4diac-forte` and `dependencies` subdirectories as needed, which will override the default code shipped with 4diac-fbe.

 Configuration management
 ------------------------

-By default, the build script will build 4diac FORTE for all configurations present in subdirectory ``configurations``.
+By default, the build script will build 4diac FORTE for all configurations present in subdirectory `configurations`.
 Every time the script is called, it will update all builds with the exact same configuration.
-The resulting executables are located in subdirectory ``build/<config-name>/output``.
+The resulting executables are located in subdirectory `build/<config-name>/output`.

-You may customize builds by copying and modifying the default configuration file ``configurations/native-toolchain.txt``.
+You may customize builds by copying and modifying the default configuration file `configurations/native-toolchain.txt`.
 By default, all configurations present in that directory will be built.
-To temporarily disable a configuration, rename it so that it does not end in ``.txt`` anymore.
+To temporarily disable a configuration, rename it so that it does not end in `.txt` anymore.

 If you want to build just a single configuration, specify its base name on the command line.
-Example: ``./compile.sh native-toolchain`` only builds the default version configured through ``configurations/native-toolchain.txt``.
+Example: `./compile.cmd native-toolchain` only builds the default version configured through `configurations/native-toolchain.txt`.

 In order to manage complex sets of configurations, you can organize them in subdirectories.
 Configurations in a subdirectory will not be built by default.
-To process an entire subdirectory instead of the default set of configurations, specify its name on the command line, e.g. ``./compile.sh configurations/test``.
+To process an entire subdirectory instead of the default set of configurations, specify its name on the command line, e.g. `./compile.cmd configurations/test`.
 Note that configuration names must still be unique, even when separated into different directories (i.e. no two files with the same name in different configuration directories).